-The significant accounting policies and estimates used in preparation of the condensed consolidated financial statements are described in the Company's audited financial statements as of and for the year ended December 31, 2018, and the notes thereto, which are included in the Annual Report.
-There have been no material changes to the Company's significant accounting policies during the six months ended June 30, 2019 except for the adoption of the new lease accounting standard discussed in Note 9, Leases.
+The significant accounting policies and estimates used in preparation of the condensed consolidated financial statements are described in the Company's audited financial statements as of and for the year ended December 31, 2019, and the notes thereto, which are included in the Annual Report.
+There have been no material changes to the Company's significant accounting policies during the three months ended March 31, 2020.